My finances, my projects, my life

 Avoiding fragmented ownership

-In cases where real estate would otherwise be divided between many individual ownership stakes, creating an SCI structure may be the best solution, since it means that rather than shares of a property, heirs receive equity in the investment company.
+In cases where real estate would otherwise be divided between many individual ownership stakes, creating an SCI structure may be the optimal solution, since it means that rather than shares of a property, heirs receive equity in the investment company.
 A manager can be appointed to run the estate’s assets, and the influence of individual heirs is likely to be more limited.